-Under the terms of a Programme Agreement dated the Programme Closing Date between the Issuer and the Dealers, the Issuer and the Dealers have agreed that the Dealers shall be appointed as Dealers under the Programme and will purchase Covered Bonds from the Issuer pursuant to the terms of the Programme Agreement and the relevant Subscription Agreement.
+Under the terms of the Programme Agreement between the Issuer and the Dealers, the Issuer and the Dealers have agreed that the Dealers shall be appointed as Dealers under the Programme and will purchase Covered Bonds from the Issuer pursuant to the terms of the Programme Agreement and the relevant Subscription Agreement.

-The Programme Agreement is governed by the laws of England.
+The Programme Agreement is governed by the laws of England and Wales.